ElvenYao/myblog/wp-content/themes/journalistic/readme.txt

 == LICENSES ==

-Journalistic WordPress Theme, Copyright 2017 Journalistic is distributed under the terms of the GNU GPL
+Journalistic WordPress Theme, Copyright 2017 by LH Journalistic is distributed under the terms of the GNU GPL

 ----------------------------------------------------------------------------------------------------------------